Cleveland State University Michael Schwartz Library Cleveland State University home

 Get started

-Simple entry points: how faculty, departments, and campus leaders can join the movement.
+Simple entry points: join the movement.

-These pathways are designed to keep affordable learning work manageable and clear, with options for beginning, expanding, or coordinating efforts across courses and programs.
+These pathways for faculty, departments, and campus leaders are designed to keep affordable learning work manageable and clear, with options for beginning, expanding, or coordinating efforts across courses and programs.

 Apply for a Textbook Affordability Grant

-Open Textbooks in Action
+Explore Open Textbooks in Action

 See what your colleagues are doing